hunter-college-ossd-spr-2020/firefox-addon-activity/team_5.md

 4. One particular type of contribution that one can make to the MDN WebExtension repository that doesn't require writing any code, but is listed in their `CONTRIBUTING.md` file, is to write a brand-new example that highlights and showcases a particular WebExtension API that currently has no examples.
 5. The `CODE_OF_CONDUCT.md` document serves to establish appropriate behavior to the community of users that are contributing to a particular project.
 It is a set of rules, values, and expectations that the owner of the project believes are necessary to successfully operate within the community.
 6. The following are violations of the *Mozilla Community Participation Guidelines*:
-- Making derogatory comments of someone's culture or religion is a direct violation of Mozilla's Community Participation Guidleines on `Appreciating and Accomodating Our Similarities and Differences` as it discriminates the participants based on their beliefs and customs.
+    * Making derogatory comments of someone's culture or religion is a direct violation of Mozilla's Community Participation Guidleines on `Appreciating and Accomodating Our Similarities and Differences` as it discriminates the participants based on their beliefs and customs.
-- Sexualized comments, jokes or imagery of any kind (including any kind of physical touching without permission) falls under Mozilla's `Behaviors That Will Not Be Tolerated` category because it creates an uncomfortable and unprofessional environment that not only violates an individual's rights, but promotes a toxic atmosphere to the community.
+    * Sexualized comments, jokes or imagery of any kind (including any kind of physical touching without permission) falls under Mozilla's `Behaviors That Will Not Be Tolerated` category because it creates an uncomfortable and unprofessional environment that not only violates an individual's rights, but promotes a toxic atmosphere to the community.
-7.
+    * Being disruptive by causing hostility, or 'talking over' and heckling speakers at events, talks, presentations, forums, and/or meetings will not be tolerated under *Mozilla's Community Participation Guidelines*.
+Encouraging or influencing others to participant in a similar disruptive behavior will also not be tolerated as it is counterproductive and creates a hostile community.
+9.

 ### Part 4
 Adblock Plus: https://addons.mozilla.org/en-US/firefox/addon/adblock-plus/